Deciding between SiteGround vs. Godaddy?

-You can minimize plugins, install a cache plugin, and use Cloudflare to improve Godaddy’s hosting speed, but this item is usually present when you test a website on Godaddy’s hosting… you HAVE to rely on your hosting to provide sufficient server resources to yield fast response times.
+You can minimize plugins, install a cache plugin, and use Cloudflare to improve site speed on Godaddy, but this item is usually present when you test a website on Godaddy’s hosting… you HAVE to rely on your hosting to provide sufficient server resources to yield fast response times.
 Plus hosting is the #1 thing WordPress recommends in their optimization guide.

 A high number of websites on Godaddy have this issue which is 1 indicator their hosting is slow.
 While they do use SSDs (solid state drives) which is listed on their WordPress hosting page, SiteGround speed technology is far superior with SSD, NGINX servers, PHP7 and other specs.
 They CLEARLY list these on their speed technology page because it’s the best stack.

 Godaddy customers aren’t happy about their slow load times…

 3. But… Godaddy’s Support Is Awesome